AdamUlicny/SongbirdGuildsMasters/README.md

 # Forest Songbird Guilds
 ## The Code
-This repo contains all the neccessary code and data to produce graphs and analyses for my master's thesis and research poster.
+This repository contains all the neccessary code and data to produce graphs and analyses for my master's thesis and research poster.

 The code mainly includes: